 Method 5: Clear Cookies on Google Chrome

-Sometimes, clearing the cookies on your Chrome browser can help you resolve the error “Your computer may be sending automated queries”.
+Sometimes, clearing the cookies on your Chrome browser can help you resolve the issue:

 1. Open your Chrome browser and click on the three vertical dots from the top-right corner of the screen.